 Want to Know More?

-If you are interested in learning more about effective evaluations of victim service programs, the National Domestic Violence Resource Center and the Violence Reduction Clearinghouse are great places to start.
+If you are interested in learning more about effective evaluations of victim service programs, the National Domestic Violence Resource Center is a great place to start.

 Learn about Safe Horizon’s Evaluation Work by visiting our Policy & Research page.